helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 ### Result Cardinality

-Complete a query or generated-key operation with the method that matches the expected number of rows:
+Complete a query or generated-key operation with the terminal method that matches the expected number of rows:

 - `one()` requires exactly one row.
 It throws `NoResultException` for no rows and `NonUniqueResultException` for more than one row.